NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 ```

 Additionally, you need to specify a password for this user.
-An insecure solution is to specify an unencrypted plaintext password by adding the `initialPassword` option to the user configuration:
+An insecure solution is to specify an plain text password by adding the `initialPassword` option to the user configuration:
 ```nix
     initialPassword = "danger";
 ```